Effects of Dead Sea Water and Severe Plastic Deformation on the Microhardness and Corrosion Resistance of Copper-Alloyed Aluminum

 Abstract

-Due to its weight, aluminum is frequently used in a variety of technical applications.
-Copper was added to aluminum at varying percentages namely, 2%, 4%, and 6% to improve its mechanical properties and resistance to corrosion.
-Following copper additions and the upsetting process, microhardness is examined.
-Additionally, research was done on the effect of dead sea water on corrosion resistance and microhardness.
-It was found that microhardness increased as the copper percentage increased in the as-cast process.
-A noticeable improvement in microhardness was achieved after the upsetting process, whereas a decrease in microhardness occurred after insertion in dead sea water.
-Furthermore, microhardness rises as copper content increases.
-For example, a 2% Cu addition results in a 32% hardness enhancement, a 4% Cu addition results in a 160% hardness enhancement, and a 6% Cu addition yields the most improvement, or about 242.7%, this has resulted in corrosion resistance enhancement.
+Due to its lightweight, aluminum is frequently deployed in a variety of technical applications.
+Copper was added to aluminum at varying percentages, namely, 2, 4, and 6%, to improve its mechanical properties and resistance to corrosion.
+Following the copper additions and the upsetting process, microhardness was examined.
+Additionally, research was done on the effects of dead sea water on corrosion resistance and microhardness.
+It was found that the microhardness increased as the copper percentage increased in the as-cast process.
+A noticeable improvement in microhardness was achieved after the upsetting process, whereas a decrease in microhardness occurred after insertion in the Dead Sea water.
+Furthermore, microhardness rose as copper content increased.
+For example, a 2% Cu addition resulted in a 32% hardness enhancement, a 4% Cu addition resulted in a 160% hardness enhancement, and a 6% Cu addition yielded the most improvement, or about 242.7%, which resulted in corrosion resistance enhancement.